-On Friday, August 28, The Carroll School Class of 2019 will kick off their academic year with an excursion into Boston.
-Teams of students (organized by their Portico section and led by their Portico T.A.) will use cutting edge technology to navigate the city of Boston, competing against the clock and classmates for prizes.
-Examples of tasks include:
+On Friday, August 28, The Carroll School Class of 2019 kicked off their academic year with an excursion into Boston.
+Teams of students (organized by their Portico section and led by their Portico T.A.) used cutting edge technology to navigate the city of Boston, competing against the clock and classmates for prizes.

-- Visit the Red Auerbach statue in Faneuil Hall, where Professor LaCombe will talk about the convergence of sports, business, and race in Boston.
+- Visit the Red Auerbach statue in Faneuil Hall, where Professor LaCombe talks about the convergence of sports, business, and race in Boston.

 - Visit the South End location of the original Boston College.

 - Learn about the infamous Whitey Bulger case, including current updates from the FBI, with Professor Cabral.

 - Explore the MBTA - its history and business model - with Professor Cioni in Harvard Square.

 - Invest your summer earnings at the financial office of Charles Ponzi.

 - Tour the West End Museum with Dean Keeley to learn about the "urban villagers" of the West End - an entire neighborhood displaced.

 - And much, much more!